-Hi!
-My name is Sara Bellum.
-Welcome to my magazine series that explores the brain’s response to drugs.
-In this issue, we will investigate fascinating facts about prescription drugs.
+Hi, my name's Sara Bellum.
+Welcome to my magazine series exploring the brain's response to drugs.
+In this issue, we'll investigate many fascinating facts about the stimulant drug Methamphetamine.
+Some of this information was only recently discovered by leading scientists.